syncfusion-content/uwp-docs/uwp/Scheduler/getting-started.md

 ### Dispose method

 You can release the allocated resources of `Schedule` by calling the [Dispose](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.SfSchedule.html#Syncfusion_UI_Xaml_Schedule_SfSchedule_Dispose) method.
-You can handle the memory leak issue by calling this method while unloading the `Schedule`.
+You can handle the memory leak issue by calling the `Dispose` method while unloading the `Schedule`.

 {% highlight c# %}
 private void Schedule_Unloaded(object sender, RoutedEventArgs e)